Analysis | Trump’s most vehement dismissal of the coronavirus threat is running into reality

 What Europe is experiencing now is pretty clearly a second wave.
 To the extent that United States isn’t experiencing one, it owes to the fact that the first wave never truly disappeared and cases remained steadily much higher than in Europe for the entire summer.

-But Trump spoke about things as if the virus would inevitably disappear or be much more under control during the summer months, with a few problems potentially cropping up come fall and winter.
+But Trump spoke as if the virus would inevitably disappear or be much more under control during the summer months, with a few problems potentially cropping up come fall and winter.
 The reality is far, far different.

 And the fact that Trump expended such energy to dismiss even that possibility is a case in point when it comes to how focused he was on playing down the threat, despite the warnings of officials like Redfield.
 Indeed, Trump seemed to view such dire warnings as somehow a personal attack on him or a political liability.